7bitcoder/MacroFLow/README.md

 * write string - writes string by pressing keys

 ### Installing
-Compiled Program is MacroFLow\out\artifacts\Raw directory.
+Compiled Program is MacroFLow\out\artifacts\MacroFlow_jar directory.
 Program requires the java compiler to have a built-in javafx library.<br>
 To execute program on windwos run "run.bat"

 ## Built With